elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Changed location for some dockerfiles to `/images`
 - Changed image location for some images from `elastisys/` to `ghcr.io/elastisys/`
 - Added secret as a volumetype for osdprepare jobs
+- The `score.sh` script now presents results in either structured yaml or machine readable csv

 ### Fixed